Results.

 19 May 2017

-A valid DPP certificate under section 36(2) of the Act prevents the court from granting bail to the applicant.
+A valid DPP certificate under s.36(2) prevents the court from granting bail pending trial.

 17 May 2017

-Investigating officer may record a caution statement under amended s.58; minor citation/time defects not fatal to admissibility.
+An investigating officer may validly record an accused's caution statement under amended s.58; minor procedural omissions not necessarily fatal.

 12 May 2017